chmike/fifo/README.md

 # fifo

-Fifo queue go package implemented as growable circular buffer
+Fifo queue go package implemented as growable circular buffer.
+This is the equivalent of the deque data structure found in the C++ STL.

 ## General properties